murraju/murraju.github.com/source/_posts/2013-06-28-packaging-mesos-rpms-on-centos.markdown

 ```

 Now it is much easier to distribute and install mesos on multiples nodes!
-Check the fpm docs on how to builds other package formates such as .debs in addition to rpms.
+Check the fpm docs on how to builds other package formats such as .debs in addition to rpms.